 Grounding.
 Grounding for a transmitter site must include an outside ring ground around the periphery of the building.2 This is bonded to several ground rods installed at regular intervals.
 The ground is brought into the building and all coax shields, electrical service entrance, TELCO equipment, suppression equipment and safety grounds are connected to it.
 This forms the zone 0 ground.
 One conductor then goes to the zone 1 ground which is the transmitters and racks.
 Any other conductors at any potential that go from zone 0 to zone 1 are bypassed at EMP frequencies by use of ferrite toroids or other high mu ferrous metal filters.
 Inductors may need to be bonded to ground to prevent saturation.
 At studio locations, the building electrical safety ground should be evaluated for adequacy.
 Additional grounding may need to be installed depending on effectiveness of existing ground.
 Any outside antennas, supporting structures, satellite dishes and generators need to be bonded together and grounded to the building electrical grounding system.
 Studios and engineering rack rooms need to be bonded to the ground using star topology.
 Facilities that are not adequately grounded should be retrofitted.

 Shielding.
-Shielding is the most expensive, time consuming and difficult to install correctly.
+Shielding is the most expensive, time-consuming, and difficult to install correctly.
 The High Altitude nuclear test Starfish Prime in July of 1962 produced a field of 5600 V/m in Honolulu, some 1300 KM away from the blast.
 Building a shielded structure against those intense magnetic and electrical fields is very difficult.
-Attenuating the field through layers of shielding is the most effective means provided the distance between the shields is wavelength/6 or more (about 27 inches at 72 MHz) to prevent coupling.2 For example, using a concrete structure with steel mesh creates 35-40 dB of attenuation in zone 0, a well designed transmitter with good RF shielding in it’s cabinet design creates a shield for zone 1.
-Equipment racks can also be used to create shielding zones by using copper or brass mesh with good metal to metal contact around front and back doors.
+Attenuating the field through layers of shielding is the most effective means provided the distance between the shields is wavelength/6 or more (about 27 inches at 72 MHz) to prevent coupling.2 For example, using a concrete structure with steel mesh creates 35-40 dB of attenuation in zone 0, and a well-designed transmitter with good RF shielding in its cabinet design creates a shield for zone 1.
+Equipment racks can also be used to create shielding zones by using copper or brass mesh with good metal-to-metal contact around the front and back doors.
 At studio locations, engineering rack rooms should have copper or brass mesh embedded in the wall structure to create a shield.
-This will create a safe area to locate computer file servers, routers, switches, STL gear, satellite receivers and the like equipment.
-Layered shielding with use of metal, gasketed door will improve shield performance.
+This will create a safe area to locate computer file servers, routers, switches, STL gear, satellite receivers, and the like equipment.
+Layered shielding with the use of metal, gasketed door will improve shield performance.
 Retrofitting shielding is more difficult to accomplish than grounding and suppression.
 It is best done in new construction.
-There are many different ways to accomplish even moderate shielding, which may serve well for lightning and solar flare induced EMP.
+There are many different ways to accomplish even moderate shielding, which may serve well for lightning and solar flare-induced EMP.

 From personal experience, investing an extra $10-20K in grounding and suppression at a lightning prone transmitter site in Florida solved all of the issues at that site.
 Prior to installing the ring ground and bonding, the transmitter was knocked off the air several times per year.
 Since the work was done in 2005, there has not been one lightning related outage at that site.